Undergraduate Courses 2014

-The Business Management degree programme provides students with the opportunity to fully engage in the World of Work.
-The Business Management degree programme will develop and enhance your Graduate Skills necessary for employability throughout your programme.
+The Business Management degree programme provides students with the opportunity to fully engage in the World of Work Skills Programme.
+The Business Management degree will develop and enhance your Graduate Skills necessary for employability throughout your programme.
 You will also be provided with various forms of work related learning that will further enhance your employability skills.

 These will include:

 - Employer driven case studies for you to analyse and comment upon